2012–13 Aston Villa F.C. season: October

-Month summary

 The team began the month with a trip to north London to play Tottenham Hotspur at White Hart Lane.
 The match finished 2–0 to Spurs, with goals from Steven Caulker and Aaron Lennon condemning Villa to their fourth loss and continued their poor start to the season.
 After a two-week international break, Villa returned to league action on 20 October against Fulham at Craven Cottage.
 Villa continued their worst start to a season in 26 years by losing their fifth game, as a late Chris Baird goal gave Fulham a 1–0 win.
 This loss left Villa one place and one point above the relegation zone.
 On 23 October, promising youngster Daniel Johnson joined League One outfit Yeovil Town on a month's loan.
 The next match saw Lambert face his old club Norwich City for the first time since leaving them to join Villa in the summer.
 The match ended 1–1 after Christian Benteke gave Villa the lead, but Norwich replied through Michael Turner, ten minutes from time.
 Joe Bennett was sent off for Villa after receiving two yellow cards, with Villa leading 1–0.
 This result meant that Villa did not win a league match in October and had still won only one so far this season.
 However, Villa continued to excel in the League Cup as they knocked out Swindon Town, to advance.
 The match finished 3–2 to Villa but it took a 90th-minute winner from Christian Benteke to see Villa book their place in the quarter-finals.
 Villa had led 2–0, after goals from Benteke and Gabriel Agbonlahor, and looked to be easing to a win before Swindon managed to level the score with two quickfire goals from 18-year-old substitute Miles Storey.
 However, Benteke's late winner sent Villa through and made sure of their only win in October.
 The draw for the quarter-finals was made the following day, with Villa getting an away tie at Paul Lambert's former club Norwich to be played on 11 December.